 How to Hire a Freelance Graphic Designer

-Essential skills to request, key interview questions, and more
+Essential skills to request, pricing, key interview questions, and more

 No need to panic!
-In this article, we will discuss some tips and best practices for hiring the perfect graphic designer for your project.
-We will cover everything from the initial search to the final selection and negotiation process.
+In this article, we will discuss some tips and best practices for hiring the perfect graphic designer for your project, covering everything from the initial search to the final selection and negotiation process.

-Skills to look out for when hiring a Freelance Graphic Designer
+Things to look out for when Hiring a Freelance Graphic Designer

 After all, a graphic designer's job is to, well… deliver good design.
 A good graphic designer should have a strong sense of composition, typography, colour theory, and visual hierarchy, and be able to apply them to create visually appealing designs.